Assessments for Financial Services Hiring

 What assessment is best for hiring in financial services?

-An integrity-focused approach: the Honesty & Humility assessment and/or ELLSIx (which includes Honesty & Humility), plus the Reasoning assessment for analytical roles.
+An integrity-focused approach: ELLSIx, with Honesty & Humility built in as a native sixth factor, plus the Reasoning assessment for analytical roles.

 How do you screen for integrity in finance hiring?

-FactorFactory measures Honesty & Humility — sincerity, fairness, greed avoidance, and modesty — both as a standalone assessment and as a native sixth factor in ELLSIx.
+FactorFactory measures Honesty & Humility — sincerity, fairness, greed avoidance, and modesty — as a native sixth factor in ELLSIx.

 Why use a faking-resistant assessment in financial services?